wmazurwat/wmazurwat/README.md

 ## I'm a Software Developer!

-- 🔭 I’m currently learning React and .NET
+- 🔭 I’m currently learning JavaScript
 - 🥅 2023 Goals: Work more, code more, learn more :)

 ### Pinned repos